cirt9/singlePrecisionFloatingPointBinaryConverter/README.md

 # Single precision floating point binary converter

-This converter is inaccurate especially for 1.x numbers.
+This converter is inaccurate for two last bits.